appcircleio/appcircle-android-appdome-component/README.md

-# Appcircle _Appdome Build-2Secure for Android_ component
+# Appcircle _Appdome Build-to-Secure for Android_ component

 Integration that allows activating security and app protection features, building and signing mobile apps using Appdome's API